How-to's and tips for your home and garden free.

 If the home had scatter rugs, it would be someones duty to take them outside, drape them over a porch rail, fence or clothes line and beat them with a rug beater or stick to loosen and remove the dirt.
 Larger area rugs were often left in place and swept with a corn broom.
 The art of rug beating is still quite often done today; however, even these along with large area rugs and rooms with carpet in them are looked after with a vacuum.

-In the very busy lifestyles we live today, there is alway room for tip and tricks to get chores done.
+In the very busy lifestyles we live today, there is always room for tip and tricks to get chores done.
 We are also finding that using commercial products for cleaning may not be something we are comfortable with.
 Some of our spring cleaning tips and methods will conjure up memories of our grandparents and even parents doing a time honored tradition - Spring Cleaning.

 Cleaning Solution